alrra/dotfiles/README.md

 #### `~/.bash.local`

-If the `~/.bash.local` file exist, it will be automatically sourced after all the other [bash related files](https://github.com/alrra/dotfiles/tree/master/shell), thus, allowing its content to add to or overwrite the existing aliases,
+If the `~/.bash.local` file exists, it will be automatically sourced after all the other [bash related files](https://github.com/alrra/dotfiles/tree/master/shell), thus, allowing its content to add to or overwrite the existing aliases,